 - Abnormal uterine shape

-- MRI: Magnetic resonance imaging (MRI) is a non invasive imaging device that produces strong magnetic field and radio waves that are used to create detailed images of the bodies tissue, organs and other areas.
-An MRI differs from a CT scan as it uses low frequency magnetic fields as opposed to the high energy X-rays that a CT scan uses, which often put patients at a risk for radiation exposure.
-A MRI produces much more comprehensive and detailed imaging than an ultrasound, as it often encompesses the entire body.
+- MRI: Magnetic resonance imaging (MRI) is a noninvasive imaging device that produces strong magnetic field and radio waves that are used to create detailed images of the bodies tissue, organs, and other areas.
+An MRI differs from a CT scan as it uses low-frequency magnetic fields as opposed to the high energy X-rays that a CT scan uses, which often put patients at a risk for radiation exposure.
+An MRI produces much more comprehensive and detailed imaging than an ultrasound, as it often encompasses the entire body.
 This begs the question, why receive an ultrasound and not an MRI?
 First and foremost, MRI is much more expensive than obtaining an ultrasound.
 MRI testing is also not conducted in the office of your everyday primary care physician or gynecologist, but rather it is done upon referral.
 Nevertheless, MRI testing can be a very useful tool for you doctor in obtaining an idea of the extensiveness to which your endometriosis has spread.
-Thus it is very common for your specialist to ask for a MRI test to be conducted, prior to surgical treatment for endometriosis.
+Thus it is very common for your specialist to ask for an MRI test to be conducted, prior to surgical treatment for endometriosis.

 Why is endometriosis difficult to diagnose?